Deraz/datopian-task/README.md

 ## Usage

 You can run the script by running the below command in your terminal.
-You'll find the created CSV in the same directory under the name of `road_safety_in_europe.csv`
+You'll find the created CSV in the same directory under the name of `road_safety_in_europe.csv`.

 ```bash
 node scrape